NeuraByte-UCSD-ITS/nutrirate/README.md

 | `'n_ingredients'`  | Number of ingredients in recipe                                                                                                                                                                   |

 - **interactions.csv:** contains user reviews and ratings for these recipes.
-This dataset contains 731927 rows with 5 columns.
+This dataset contains 731927 rows with 5 columns

 | Column        | Description         |
 | :------------ | :------------------ |